Clastify logo

 Easy

-A small protein secreted by an immune cell acts on neighbouring cells to alter gene expression.
-What functional category of signalling chemical is described?
+A small protein is secreted by an immune cell during inflammation and acts mainly on nearby cells with plasma membrane receptors.
+What functional category does this signalling chemical belong to?

 A.